-- Home values in Jacksonville have increased by 6.1% over the last 12 months and are forecast to grow by another 5.3% in the next year.
+- Home values in Jacksonville increased by 30.6% over the last year.

 Key Market Stats:

-- Average rents in Jacksonville have increased by 4% over the past year, according to RENTCafé.
+- Rents in Jacksonville have increased by 10% over the past year.

-- Neighborhoods with the highest rents in Jacksonville are Del Rio, Greenland, and Mixon Town where rents range from $1,381 to $1,491 per month.
+- Neighborhoods with the highest rents in Jacksonville are Southside, Isle of Palms, and Atlantic Highlands where rents can go as high as $3,950 per month.

 Real estate investors considering buying rental property in Jacksonville look at the historical change in home prices and the housing affordability index to help gauge the current and future demand for housing.